NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 nvigiGetInterface(plugin::gpt::ggml::cpu::kId, &igpt);
 ```

-On the other hand, CPU bottle-necked application could do the following and run GPT inference completely on the GPU:
+On the other hand, CPU bottlenecked application could do the following and run GPT inference completely on the GPU:

 ```cpp
 //!
 Obtain GPT GGML CUDA interface